jonalma/444/README.md

 # CECS444

 This course focuses on Compiler Construction.
-The Lex and Bison programs mimic a scanner and parser, respectively.
+The Lex and Bison program files mimic a basic scanner and parser, respectively.

 For educational purpose only